billsix/cprogrammingbook/doc/00-Preface.rst

 before, then it goes on to discuss the standard libraries in depth.
-This means that in principle, if you felt so inclined, you could read the book as far as you like and stop, yet still have learnt a reasonably coherent subset of the language.
+This means that in principle, if you felt so inclined, you could read the book as far as you like and stop, yet still have learned a reasonably coherent subset of the language.
 Previous experience of C will render :ref:`intro` a bit slow, but it is still worth persevering with it, if only once.